 I’m a homeowner trying to have a shed built.
 Anyone I’ve interviewed does not carry workman’s comp insurance.
 I believe if an employer has more than 4 employees they must carry workman’s comp but in reality that is not often.
 Can a company I hire to build a shed be classified as an...
 Read more »

 Are you a homeowner or property owner building a shed on your property, or are you in the business of building sheds?
 If building sheds something you do as part of your business, then you might be considered a general contractor.
 If you are a property owner hiring a company to build a shed for you...Read more »

 This is posted as a South Carolina workers' compensation question, however, it indicates the question came from Coral Gables, Florida.
 If you were hurt in South Carolina, yes, you may have a South Carolina workers' compensation claim.
-If you were hurt in Florida, you need to ask your question of...Read more »
+If you were hurt in Florida, you need to ask your...Read more »

 Generally, an employer in South Carolina with 4 or more employees is required to have workers' compensation coverage.
 An employer who is required to have coverage can not make an employee waive his/her right to worker's compensation coverage.
-Giving you a piece of paper that says they don't have...Read more »
+Giving you a piece of paper that says they...Read more »

 You are free to find a different job.
 Sometimes, there are situations where it is best not to change jobs while a workers' comp claim is pending, but after your case closes, there are no reasons to not look for a new job.
 Good luck in your job search!

 I work for Fedex and got hurt.
 My boss told me I wouldn’t ha e my route back when I returned and that makes me not want too.
 Before I got hurt I also told my supervisor that I was going to become part time in the future.
 With him knowing this I formation I believe it won’t hurt my claim when I...
 Read more »